Famous Drug Abusers

 - Aldous Huxley: Author of Brave New World, Huxley experimented with LSD and other psychedelics while writing the novel and was even injected with the drug at his death.

-Dual Diagnosis Dual diagnosis is a term used to describe people struggling with mental illness and coexisting addiction problems.
+Dual diagnosis is a term used to describe people struggling with mental illness and coexisting addiction problems.
 Common mental illnesses associated with dual diagnosis are bipolar disorder, depression and anxiety.
 Recently, a number of famous people have come forward to reveal they have been diagnosed with this condition.
-Call (800) 943-0566 if you or someone you know may be suffering in silence with a mental disorder and addiction.

 - Mel Gibson: Actor Mel Gibson has been diagnosed with bipolar disorder and alcoholism.
 In a documentary called Acting Class of 1977, Gibson is quoted as saying that he has bipolar disorder.
 Gibson’s life began to publically unravel after a 2006 DUI arrest in California.
 With a blood-alcohol level of 0.12-percent (California's legal limit is 0.08-percent), Gibson was reported to have made disparaging remarks against Jewish people and women.
 Gibson later apologized for his comments and entered an alcohol abuse rehab clinic where he spent three months.
 In 2010, recorded phone conversations of the 54-year-old leaked on the Internet.
 The tapes caught Gibson screaming racial slurs and threatening to kill the mother of his child.
 On the tape, Gibson can be heard huffing and puffing as if he’s having a panic attack.

-Celebrity Deaths Addiction has claimed the lives of way too many talented souls through the years.
+Addiction has claimed the lives of way too many talented souls through the years.
 Whether it was from multiple failed attempts at sobriety or an inability to get the disease itself under control, addiction can – and does – consume lives without hesitation.
-If you or someone you know is suffering a dependency issue, call (800) 943-0566 for help.

 - Philip Seymour Hoffman: Acting in multiple box office hits, fans were stunned to learn of Hoffman’s death in February of 2014.
 He died from a heroin overdose, despite being in recovery for more than two decades.
 Reports indicated that Hoffman had slipped back into prescription opioids and, ultimately, relapsed with heroin.